Preven-K/30-Days-Verilog-Challenge/README.md

 2. Adders : This contains half, full, Ripple carry, Carry lookahead Adders.
 3. Subractors : This contains half, full subractors and full adder using half subractors and also Binary adder or Subractor.
 4. Multiplexer & Demultiplexer : This Contains 16x1 Mux, 1x8 DeMux, Mux using tristate buffer and Transmission Gate
+5. Comparator and Decimal Converter : This Contains 4bit comparator, N bit comparator, Decimal to BCD and Decimal to Binary Encoders.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------